Chuny2/Amazon-Email-Checker/README.md

 ## Disclaimer

-This application interacts with Amazon's authentication system by simulating requests.
-To keep it functional, ensure that cookies, headers, and request data in the `Amazon` class (in `amazon_auth.py`) are updated regularly to reflect any changes in Amazon's system.
-These include session tokens, user-agent strings, and other necessary fields in headers and cookies.

 Be aware that using this tool may violate Amazon's terms of service, and it is your responsibility to use it appropriately.